 [Datastore2] DC01_replica\DC01-00000023.vmdk on SCSI0:2

-II.
 Prepare the Replica

 - Use the consolidate function to consolidate any orphaned snapshots.

-III.
 Preparing Veeam Backup & Replication

-Within the Veeam console under Replicas find the replica that you will be repair and right-click it, from the context menu choose “Remove from replicas…” ("Remove from configuration")
+- Within the Veeam console, under Replicas, find the replica that will be repaired and right-click it.

-IV.
 Detach Snapshot Disks and Attach Base Disks

 - After selecting all the disks for removal, press OK.

-V. Datastore Cleanup
+Datastore Cleanup

-Most likely there will be many files, keep in mind that the only files that are required are:
+- Most likely, there will be many files; keep in mind that the only files that are required are:

-So for example here is a folder precleanup post repair.
+So, for example, here is a folder pre-cleanup post repair.

 We can remove the following files: